ChromaticFlint/cypress-pom-starter/README.md

   - Recommendation: [VS Code](https://code.visualstudio.com/)

 ## Getting Cypress Running
+- Git clone the repo using `git clone https://github.com/ChromaticFlint/cypress-pom-starter`
+- Navigate into the repo root directory.
+- Install the dependencies with `npm install`
 - In the project root, make a copy of `cypress.env.json` and name it `cypress.env-example.json`.
 - Start Cypress for the environment of test that you would like to interact with the following scripts based on the `package.json` scripts:
   - Running Local with the UI: `npm run cypress:local`